Minimally Invasive Neurosurgery & Endovascular Neurosurgical Radiologists located in Englewood near Denver, Colorado

 Atherosclerosis is a leading cause of narrowing blood vessels contributing to health issues like strokes and aneurysms.
-At RIA Neurovascular in Englewood, Colorado, the expert surgeons offer stenting to open your blood vessels and allow blood to flow more efficiently through your body.
+At RIA Neurovascular in Denver, Colorado, the expert surgeons offer stenting to open your blood vessels and allow blood to flow more efficiently through your body.
 If you need a neurovascular surgeon, who can place stents in the delicate blood vessels in your head, call the team at RIA Neurovascular to make an appointment today.

 Stenting is a procedure in which your neurovascular surgeon places tiny tubes in your blood vessels to widen them and hold them open.
 You may need stenting in your carotid and vertebral arteries or the small intracranial blood vessels inside your head.